 And yet … Schmitt’s Antoine et Cléopâtre remains virtually unknown.

 Two recordings exist – one long out of print (with Leif Segerstam conducting the Rheinland-Pfalz State Philharmonic), and a newer, more successfully realized version with Jacques Mercier conducting the National Orchestra of Lorraine.

-In 2010, conductor JoAnn Falletta introduced the first suite to U.S. audiences by performing them with her two American orchestras, the Buffalo Philharmonic and the Virginia Symphony.
+But performances outside of France?
+Virtually impossible — until recently.
+In 2010, conductor JoAnn Falletta introduced the first suite to U.S. audiences by performing it with her two American orchestras, the Buffalo Philharmonic and the Virginia Symphony.
 (Not a completely premiere outing, because the New York Philharmonic brass players had performed the Fanfare movement from the suite at an earlier time.)

 As is customary prior to her symphony concerts, Maestra Falletta spoke with the audience in her own inimitable way about the music on the evening’s program.
 Here are excerpts from her remarks about the composer and his music:

 “Florent Schmitt is the most important French composer you’ve never heard of.
 He was a wonderful composer – he studied with Massenet and Fauré, and he won the Prix de Rome.
 He was very important in the first half of the 20th Century.
 But we don’t know about him …

 Schmitt happened to be going in a different direction than the prevalent French style at the beginning of the 20th Century.
 The French at that time … were trying to create a cultural identity that was as different from the Germans as possible.
 If you listen to Debussy or Ravel, you hear them focusing much more on color and atmosphere, like their counterparts in the art world.”